 Also: You are rich.
 Rich enough to focus solely on the CatGenie’s four-star reviews on Amazon and ignore, as of press time, the 65 one-star reviews for this miracle of engineering, which, dead seriously, takes water from your cold-water line and shoots the processed waste into your toilet via a second hose, which is draped attractively over the bowl.
 This is our flying car, America.
 If you’re concerned about the near-$300 price tag, just use the money from your cat college fund, because cats don’t go to college.
 Also, stop saving for cat college.

 Owning a cat doesn’t mean you have to give up your stylish life.
-Picture this scenario: Your friends are over, chatting about corkage fees for hours, and Lou Reed slips into the cabinet and begins his customary preparatory rustling.
+Picture this scenario: Your friends are over, chatting about corkage fees for hours, and your cat Lou Reed slips into the cabinet and begins his customary preparatory rustling.
 “My dear Pi,” inquires your friend.
 “Is Lou Reed relieving himself inside the chinoiserie cabinet?”
 “Dearest Sultana!” you bray.
 “That is not merely a chinoiserie cabinet!
 That is Mr. Reed’s commode!”
 And you guffaw and everyone applauds and hear-hears Lou Reed when he emerges sheepishly from the faux-chinoiserie cabinet.

 This happens in New York all the time.
 Marc Jacobs has three of these, and he doesn’t even own a cat.
-The designer cat-box means you are innovative and relevant will not be held back by a having a child, er, cat.
+The designer cat-box means you are innovative and relevant and will not be held back by a having a child, er, cat.
 Also, sometimes you read Sky Mall.